If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 Raki Ba Raki

 A place I vividly recommend is Raki Ba Raki.
-This modern reinterpretation of the classic Cretan Rakadiko (a kind of kafenio serving just small dishes and local raki or tsikoudia).
+This is a modern reinterpretation of the classic Cretan Rakadiko (a kind of kafenio serving small dishes and local raki or tsikoudia).

 Avli Lounge

-Their outstanding menu takes pride in the use of fresh raw materials and loads of creativity.
+Their outstanding menu takes pride in using fresh raw materials and loads of creativity.
 If you can, do taste their Cretan breakfast!

-Do check their wine list and cellar as well… and if you are in the mood to splurge, book a room in their exclusive boutique hotel, you won’t regret any minute of it.
+Do check their wine list and cellar, and if you are in the mood to splurge, book a room in their exclusive boutique hotel; you won’t regret any minute of it.

 Prima Plora